On the geometry of rod packings in the 3-torus: The standard rods plus another rod

 \section{The standard rods plus another rod}

 In light of the results of the previous section, the next most interesting general case might be to consider the geometric structures of the complements of three arbitrary rod-shaped circles in $\TT^3$.
 Indeed, experimentally, such link complements are frequently hyperbolic.
 However, proving hyperbolicity when an arbitrary rod is added to two arbitrary rods seems challenging.
 Instead, the next simplest case seems to be the case of adding an arbitrary rod to the standard rods, and considering the geometry of the complement of those four rods.
 The presence of the standard rods allows us to transfer geometric problems to and from the Borromean rings complement in $\SS^3$, using tools in that setting.
-As opposed to the case of one or two rod-shaped circles, many hyperbolic examples arise, and it takes some work to prove hyperbolicity.
+As opposed to the case of one or two rod-shaped circles, many hyperbolic examples arise.
 This section characterises exactly when such link complements are hyperbolic.
+The goal is to prove the following.

-\begin{theorem} Let $a$, $b$, $c$ be integers such that $\textrm{gcd}(a,b,c)=1$, and let $R$ be an $(a,b,c)$-rod in $\TT^3$.
+\begin{theorem} Let $a$, $b$, $c$ be integers such that $\mathrm{gcd}(a,b,c)=1$, and let $R$ be an $(a,b,c)$-rod in $\TT^3$.
 Let $R_x$, $R_y$, $R_z$ denote the three standard rods in $\TT^3$.
 Then the 3-manifold $\TT^3\setminus(R_x \cup R_y \cup R_z \cup R)$ admits a complete hyperbolic structure if and only if $(a,b,c) \notin \{(\pm 1, 0, 0), (0,\pm 1, 0), (0, 0, \pm 1)\}$. \end{theorem}